JamieMudle/Music_Importer/README.md

 ---------------------------------------Windows-----------------------------------------------------------

-Navigate to the build folder and copy the files you want to be moved and imported into the folder.
+Navigate to the build/exe.win-amd64-3.11 folder and copy the files you want to be moved and imported into the folder.
 Run the exectuable.
 You can then move the files back.